binste/chicago_safepassage_evaluation/README.md

 If it does not work, go into Docker preferences and increase resources.
 XXX what do I have?

-Note however, that this will not allow you to save changes you make to the files as you're used to.
-If you want to continue working on this project, your best option is to clone the repository by running
+Note however, that if you don't know Docker, it is not straightforward to save any changes you make to a notebook etc.

+If you want to continue working on this project, your best option might be to clone the repository by running

 ```bash
 git clone https://github.com/binste/chicago_safepassage_evaluation